elastic/kibana/packages/kbn-config-schema/README.md

 ```

 __Notes:__
-* The `@kbn/config-schema` neither validates nor coerces "dereferenced" value and developer is responsible for making sure that it has the appropriate type.
+* The `@kbn/config-schema` neither validates nor coerces the "dereferenced" value and the developer is responsible for making sure that it has the appropriate type.
 * The root context that Kibana provides during config validation includes lots of useful properties like `environment name` that can be used to provide a strict schema for production and more relaxed one for development.

 #### `schema.siblingRef()`

 Defines a reference to the value of the sibling key.
-Sibling reference is only used a part of [conditional schema](#schemaconditional) or as a default value for any other schema.
+Sibling references are only used a part of [conditional schema](#schemaconditional) or as a default value for any other schema.

 __Output type:__ `TReferenceValue`